Bertoleoni family

-Bertoleoni is the self-proclaimed ruling family of the self-styled "Kingdom of Tavolara" (Sardinia, Italy), which claimed to be "the smallest kingdom of the world" (now extinguished).
+Bertoleoni is the proclaimed ruling family of the styled "Kingdom of Tavolara" (Sardinia, Italy), which claimed to be "the smallest kingdom of the world".
 The members of this family were also the only inhabitants of this island (whose land is owned partly by the Marzano family in Rome, and partly by a NATO military base) that had been abandoned in 1962.
-They sustained themselves by goat farming and fishing.
-Currently, the supposed kingdom is a tourist attraction for the 50 or so native inhabitants of the island, where the current "king" and "crown princess" run its two restaurants and sell souvenirs to visitors of the Natural Park.
+The island was claimed by Italy, however, it was never officially annexed and therefore this does not abolish any prior royal titles.
+The people of the island sustained themselves by goat farming and fishing.
+Currently, the supposed kingdom is a tourist attraction for the 57 or so native inhabitants of the island, where the current king and crown princess run its two restaurants and sell souvenirs to visitors of the Natural Park.
+The family has more influence over the island than anyone else.

-A Giuseppe Bertoleoni claimed that during a hunting trip, Charles Albert, King of Sardinia, verbally appointed him "king of Tavolara" in 1836.
-According to Giuseppe Bertoleoni, Charles Albert also (verbally) sanctioned the use of the title "Prince" for the oldest male heir, and the titles "Lord of the Islands" (Signore delle Isole) and "Lady of the Sea" (Signora del Mare) for the younger children of the king.
+A Giuseppe Bertoleoni informed that during a hunting trip, Charles Albert, King of Sardinia, verbally appointed him "king of Tavolara" in 1836.
+According to Giuseppe Bertoleoni, Charles Albert also (verbally) sanctioned the use of the title Prince for the oldest male heir, and the titles "Lord of the Islands" (Signore delle Isole) and "Lady of the Sea" (Signora del Mare) for the younger children of the king.
+Evidence for this was a scroll written by the prince later that confirmed officiating him as king.

-The present pretender to the throne is "King" Tonino, an Italian citizen who runs Da Tonino, a restaurant on the island.
+The present claimant to the throne is King Tonino, an Italian citizen who runs Da Tonino, a restaurant on the island.

 Giuseppe (1836–1845)

 Born December 20, 1778, on the nearby island of La Maddalena, Giuseppe Celestino Bertoleoni Poli was a shepherd and the only inhabitant of the island before Charles Albert, the King of Sardinia's visit.
 He claimed to have impressed him as an educated man and to have been made king of the island shortly thereafter.
 He brought his two families from other islands to live with him.
 The Italian government tried to prosecute him for bigamy, but failed because of his title.
 Passed kingdom to son Paolo in 1845; died 1849.
 Giuseppe's origins are a mystery.
 Because he claimed to be more highly educated than the average Sardinian shepherd, some have speculated on no ground that he was a fugitive member of the Carbonari, an exiled French aristocrat, or even the Lost Dauphin.